CurtiePi/triviagame/README.md

 - answers:           json
 - clues:             text     - repeatable

--- associated forms: QuestionForm, TriviaQuestionForm, ClueForm

--- methods:
+Associated forms
+- QuestionForm
+- TriviaQuestionForm
+- ClueForm

+Methods:
-  new_question: CLASS METHOD instantiates a new Question object
+- new_question: CLASS METHOD instantiates a new Question object

-  to_form : populates QuestionForm
+- to_form : populates QuestionForm

-  to_trivia_form: populates TriviaQuestionForm
+- to_trivia_form: populates TriviaQuestionForm

-  is_correct_answer: determines if an answer is the correct answer
+- is_correct_answer: determines if an answer is the correct answer

 -----------------------

-TriviaGame
+TriviaGame:

 Maintains the status of the TriviaGame by registering Turns and selecting question for the turn.
 Also creates a GameSummary object for when the game